-Table 2-4o presents the acres of regulated Waters of the State within potential Project work areas on lands owned by the City of Bounder City within the EPL Project alignment, including number of features and anticipated maximum temporary and permanent impacts.
+Table 2-4q presents the acres of regulated Waters of the State within potential Project work areas on lands owned by the City of Bounder City within the EPL Project alignment, including number of features and anticipated maximum temporary and permanent impacts.

-Table 2-4p presents the acres of regulated Waters of the State within potential Project work areas on private lands within the EPL Project alignment, including number of features and anticipated maximum temporary and permanent impacts; note that the EPL Project alignment does not cross private lands within Nevada.
+Table 2-4r presents the acres of regulated Waters of the State within potential Project work areas on private lands within the EPL Project alignment, including number of features and anticipated maximum temporary and permanent impacts; note that the EPL Project alignment does not cross private lands within Nevada.

+Table 2-4s presents the acres of regulated Waters of the State within potential Project work areas on lands owned by the Department of Defense (USACE) within the EPL Project alignment, including number of features and anticipated maximum temporary and permanent impacts.

+Table 2-4t presents the acres of regulated Waters of the State within potential Project work areas on lands owned or managed by California Local Government/LADWP within the EPL Project alignment, including number of features and anticipated maximum temporary and permanent impacts.

 In all cases, the listed impacts within potential Project work areas represent the maximum possible extent of Project work.
 In practice, due to a combination of impact avoidance methods, helicopter use, and careful siting of Project work activities, actual impacts will be greatly reduced.